nannook206/buttshock-py/README.rst

 -----------

-buttshock-py uses the Tox library for test environment setup, test execution, documentation building, and pretty much anything else it does.
+buttshock-py uses the Tox library for test environment setup, test execution, documentation building, and other automated tasks.

 To run project tests: